spyvanilla/sorting-algorithm-visualizer/README.md

-# sorting algorithm visualizer using pygame
+# Sorting algorithm visualizer using pygame

 It serves as a way to analyse some sorting algorithms using graphics rendered in pygame